Alphaam/Capstone/README.md

 I imagine that having structures like these looping through certain bits of the animation could aid to the overall aesthetic of the space but I am unsure if it lends itself to the ultimate story of the installation in a way that necessitates them being in the installation.
 I will continue to sit with this data and see if that changes.

 2. I committed some time to learning Unity over the past week.
+I enrolled into the "Unity: AR Visualization 01 Basic Concepts" course on LinkedIn learning.
+I begun with the basics of unity and the applications of Unity in relation to AR.
+The course does seem to have an engineering focus and a 3D design focus.
+Both of these things are not things that I anticipate will be prominent in my work.
+Soecifically because I am very drawn to making work in 2D as there is a comfortability in working with 2D that serves me creating this story around my mother feel more approachable.
+I also think there is something quite poetic about my work in 2D as a opposed to 3D and I want that prominent in my capstone eventually.

-My initial impression is that it might be a bit more complicated than I will need for this specific project as the primary things I wish to spend time creating are 2D animations and sound.
+My final thoughts about Unity are that it might be a bit too complicated than I will need for this specific project as the primary things I wish to spend time creating are 2D animations and sound.
 I will continue to spend time learning Unity while I also continue to look at other simpler options before I make a final decision about the software I will use.

+This journey with Unity also revealed to me how much I value simplicity in this project.
+I think I would like the tone of the entire project to communicate simplicity. i am unsure what this actually looks like but I take it as a guiding discovery as I continue to learn about myself and what I want for this project, ultimately.

 ## Progress Report for September 27th